-1Anti-Harassment and Discrimination Policy
+1 Anti-Harassment and Discrimination Policy (https://campus.collegeforcreativestudies.edu/policy/anti-harassment-and-discrimination-policy/)

-(https://campus.collegeforcreativestudies.edu/policy/anti-harassment-and-discrimination-policy/)

 Title IX of the Education Amendments of 1972 The College does not discriminate in its admissions practices except as permitted by law, in its employment practices, or in its educational programs or activities on the basis of sex.
 As a recipient of federal financial assistance for education activities, the College is required by Title IX of the Education Amendments of 1972 to ensure that all of its education programs and activities do not discriminate on the basis of sex.
-Discrimination on the basis of sex includes discrimination on the basis of sex stereotypes, gender identity, gender expression, sexual orientation, and pregnancy or related conditions.
+Discrimination on the basis of sex stereotypes, gender identity, gender expression, sexual orientation, and pregnancy or related conditions.